ocroquette/git-commit-hook/README.md

 Output:

 ```
-ABC-123 Headline
+ABC-123 <headline of the ticket ABC-123 from Jira"

 Jira-Id: ABC-123
 ```

-Additional comment lines are accepted and will be preserved.
+Additional text lines are accepted and will be preserved.

 ## Multiple tickets